Formguru/docs/source/includes/_guru.js.md

  */
 ```

-The Analyze function receives one argument, an Array of `FrameResult` objects.
-This function can perform any kind of analysis required on the results of each Frame
-to perform complex reasoning.
-It could, for example, count the number of repetitions
-of a particular movement, or de-duplicate the names of unique objects found across the
-entire video.

-The output of this function will be the analysis result of the video.
-It will be accessible
-from the [Get Analysis](https://docs.getguru.fitness/#get-analysis) endpoint when using
-server-side processing, or as the output of the SDK when performing on-device processing.

-> Example implementation that reduces the FrameResults to an array of unique object types found across the video
+> Example implementation that reduces the FrameResults to an array of unique object types found across the video.

 ```javascript
 async function analyzeVideo(frameResults) {